huertanix/plexius/README.md

 http://www.raspberrypi.org/camera

 The camera install steps assume Raspbian, but other Linux distros like Arch might work too, try them out!

+You'll want some form of wifi to use to upload photos to The Cloud.
+You can configure your raspi to use a specific wifi AP like so:

 License
 =======